integreat-io/integreat/README.md

 Override this by supplying the id of a source as a `source` property.

 #### `GET_ONE`
-Gets one item from a source, using the `getone` endpoint.
+Gets one item from a source, using the `getOne` endpoint.
 Returned in the `data` property is a mapped object, in [Integreat's data format](#the-data-format).

 Example GET_ONE action: